guanw88/Admission/README.md

 * User creation and authentication
   * Demo login included.
 Click the "Demo Login" button on the [login page](https://eventfullapp.herokuapp.com/#/login) to get started quickly!
-  * Friendly error messages to help make the signup and login process seamless.
+  * Friendly error messages to help make the sign up and log in process seamless.

 * Event creation
   * Promote your event through unique event pages.
 Showcase your event with pictures and a custom description.